wuxnz/react-native-intercepting-webview/CONTRIBUTING.md

   yarn dlx @yarnpkg/sdks vscode
   ```

-- The library depends on `react-native-webview` as a peer dependency, but to make TypeScript happy in this workspace we also include it as a devDependency.
-If you see "Cannot find module 'react-native-webview'", run `yarn` and restart the TS server.
+- The library no longer depends on `react-native-webview`.
+If your application uses it, install it in your app workspace and rely on its own types.

 ### Publishing to npm